ivantrywicaksono/ivantrywicaksono/README.md

 ## I'm Ivan Try Wicaksono

 Here's a little information about me:
-- 🔭 I’m currently working on Tourism Desktop App called [JT-Apps](https://github.com/ivantrywicaksono/JT-Apps)
+- 🔭 I’m currently working on competitive programming
 - 🌱 I’m currently learning software engineering
 - 👯 I’m looking to collaborate on web development
 - 🤔 I’m looking for help with C++ and Java